-- 1. The student must have passed COMLEX-USA Level I on the first attempt. - 2.
-The student must complete the last two years of medical school at NYITCOM. - 3.
-The student will need to complete a criminal background check as part of the application process. - 4.
-A personal interview is required as part of the application process. - 5.
-Official transcripts from all colleges attended, including undergraduate, graduate, and medical schools must be submitted. - 6.
-Record of MCAT results.
+- 1. The student must complete the last two years of medical school at NYITCOM. - 2.
+The student will need to complete a criminal background check as part of the application process. - 3.
+A personal interview is required as part of the application process. - 4.
+Official transcripts from all colleges attended, including undergraduate, graduate, and medical schools must be submitted. - 5.
+The student must submit record of MCAT results.